-The University of Texas Medical

-Branch at Galveston Foundation

 The University of Texas at El Paso 1967

 Foundation

-The University of Texas Medical School at Houston :
+The University of Texas Medical School at Houston

 Houston Medical Foundation (Chartered) 1970

 The University of Texas System

 Hogg Foundation for Mental Health 1940

-The University of Texas System Foundation, Inc. (Chartered) 1967
+The University of Texas Foundation, Inc. (Chartered) 1967

-The University of Texas Nursing School (System-wide) Foundation 1968

-The University of Texas at Dallas •
+The University of Texas at Dallas

-The Aerospace Heritage Foundation, Inc. (Amended 8/4/78) 1978
+The Aerospace Heritage Foundation, Inc. 1978